Watch Favorite Android Content On Roku

 No sound when casting from Android to Roku TV

-If there’s no sound on your Roku while you’re screen mirroring from Android there are several possible solutions.
+If there’s no sound while you’re screen mirroring from Android to Roku, there are several possible solutions.

 Check Roku settings